Dutch Bros Inc. research snapshot

 Rating

-High-growth drive-thru coffee compounder with strong comps, premium valuation, and thin free cash flow during expansion
+High-growth drive-thru coffee compounder with strong comps, premium valuation, and improving but still thin free cash flow during expansion

 Trend status